ncsl/network_neuroscience_epilepsy/README.md

 EZTrack produces electrode weights and heatmap scores from EEG signals in EDF or MEF files.

+## Python 2.7 Code Run
+### Date: 11/2/2017
+### Author: Adam Li
+I provide an untested (although individual parts are tested) version of code for the paper in Python 2.7.
+This is a much more object oriented approach to the code provided in the paper as everything is segmented into its individual parts.

+The following modules are provided:
+### 1. Data Conversion
+I define a class EDFConverter, which will read in EDF files (if they are incorrectly formatted, try converting EDF+D -> EDF+C within edfbrowser).
+It has capabability to then process the data into individual files that store different parts of the data:

+i) rawdata: stored in a .npy file, which is the CxT channels time series data ii) channels data: stored in a .csv file that stores information about the channels, and each channel label iii) annotations data: stored in a .csv file that stores annotations on the edf file for this recording segment.
+Can include onset/offset times if there is a seizure present. iv) headers data: stores in a .csv file for any other meta data within the edf file.
+For example, birth date, gender, equipment, sampling rate, etc. can be stored here.

+### 2. Signal Processing
+I define some useful functions for filtering the data.
+Here I write two functions for notch filtering.
+The main one I use in my research is the butterworth filter of order 1.
+This can be adapted to add more filtering functions.

+### 3. Models
+This is the meat of the entire paper.
+It contains the models used.

+Currently, these are the models within this section:
+i) powercoherence: this module defines a parent class 'Model', which provides some basic functions and members for the other classes to use.
+Then the PowerCoherenceModel is used to provide the user interfacing with the rawdata and computation of the coherence model for certain frequency bands (default is 'gamma').
+It computes the crosspower and defines the coherence of each window/step size provided, and then computes and saves the SVD left eigenvector matrix.
+The EVCModel is used to compute the ranked EVC and perform various normalizations.

+Afterwards, the EVCModel can be decomposed using PCA.

+ii) gaussianmodels: this module defines the gaussian weighting function used to analyze and estimate 'EZ' likelihood from PCA analysis of the ranked EVC.
+It defines a GaussianWeightModel to interface and define the gaussian weighting function.
+It also defines a TrainingModel to perform Leave-One-Out training on a set of patients, and their rankedEVC computations to define the (x,y) coordinates of the origin of the Gaussian weighting function in PCA space.

+### 4. Utility
+This defines a module to interface with the datasets and metadata provided through DataConversion.
+Various useful functions are to extract data and umbrella all the relevant data under 1 object.

+## Possible Extensions:
+Some possible extensions for this work include looking at other frequency bands, moving into 3D PCA space, or defining a different Gaussian weighting function.

+This work can be compared with other linear models.

+\hline

 ## Usage (By: Adam Li)
 ### Extract Signals From EDF Files
 Given EDF files from the 4 different centers in this study (Cleveland Clinic, NIH, Johns Hopkins Hospital, University of Maryland Medical Clinic), you will save them in `data/edf` directory.